se7enxweb/exponential/README.md

 # eZ Publish Project Status

 **eZ Publish has made it beyond it's end of life in 2021 and survived.
-Current releases are primarily aimed at easing the requirements to support current versions of the PHP language like PHP 8.2 and 8.3.**
+Current releases are primarily aimed at easing the requirements to support current versions of the PHP language like PHP 8.2, 8.3 and beyond 8.4.**

 # What is eZ Publish?